 Women who work in comedy and spoke up about the widespread culture of misogyny and harassment have been making this argument since one of comedy's giants was felled in 2017 – tossed out the window, but far from cancelled.
 Why?
 Because at the end of the day, lots of people like the guy.

 This is the wall against which such efforts slammed in the years following the outings of various popular artists generally and comedians specifically.
 They occupy a different space in our heads than the likes of Harvey Weinstein and Les Moonves, nothing more than the names of powerful men for the average person.
 Audiences fairly easily let go of Charlie Rose and Matt Lauer because newscasters and interviewers are plentiful and replaceable, and because their currency was trust.
 Once that was violated, we more or agreed en masse that we wouldn't miss them.

-Really considering this element of the conversation requires us to confront the means by which so much of our own internalized racism is impacted and molded by comedy created by people we really enjoy.
+Really considering this requires us to confront the means by which so much of our own internalized racism is impacted and molded by comedy created by people we really enjoy.